cyberscribe/d20datascience/README.md

 ### Source

-While [v5.1 of the System Reference Document (SRD)](http://dnd.wizards.com/articles/features/systems-reference-document-srd) provides several hundred pre-configured creatures, the distribution of creatures across challenge ratings is heavily skewed toward the lower values.
+While [v5.1 of the System Reference Document (SRD)](http://dnd.wizards.com/articles/features/systems-reference-document-srd) provides 325 pre-configured creatures, the distribution of creatures across challenge ratings is heavily skewed toward the lower values.

 !["Distribution of CR for SRD v5.1 Creatures"](https://raw.githubusercontent.com/cyberscribe/d20datascience/master/images/cr-dist-srd.png "Distribution of CR for SRD v5.1 Creatures")

-Creating our own **generic creatures** and **generic characters** is therefore more useful to our investigations.
+Creating our own **generic creatures** and **generic characters** using a more even distribution of `cr` values is therefore more relevant to our investigations.

+## Computational Analysis

+Details of the computational analysis are provided in the form of a [Jupyter notebook](https://nbviewer.jupyter.org/github/cyberscribe/d20datascience/blob/master/Creature%20Contest.ipynb).

+## Findings

+## Interpreation

+## Conculsion

+## Definition of Terms

+ - **d20** - the simulation of rolling a twenty-sided polyhedral die (icosahedron)
+ - **Creature** - an entity controlled by the game master
+ - **Character** - an entity controlled by a player
+ - **Challenge rating** - A quantified measure of the relative difficulty of overcoming a **creature** as a foe in the actual role-playing game, either through combat or other means
+ - **Character level** - A quantified measure of the powerfulness of a **character**, which includes their degree of effectiveness in combat as well as other activities such as exploration and social interaction
+ - **Generic creature** - A **creature** of a specific **challenge rating** whose attributes have been generated using an interpretation of the guidelines on p.
+274 of Dungeon Master's Guide (Wizards of the Coast, December 2014) in attempt to simulate a "typical" creature of this challenge rating in respect to the attributes necessary to simulate the **fundamental mechanic**
+ - **Generic character** - A **character** of a specific level whose attributes have been generated using an interpretation of the guidelines in the Player's Handbook (Wizards of the Coast, August 2014) in attempt to simulate a "typical" character of this challenge rating in respect to the attributes necessary to simulate the **fundamental mechanic**
+ - **Fundamental mechanic** - An simulation of an essentialised form of melee combat conducted as a **match** between two entities.
+In game terms, both entities start within melee range and can only take a melee attack action on their turn; no spells, magic items, movement, or other actions are simulated
+ - **Contest** - a round-robin simulation pairing every creature with every other creature in a single match to determine rankings based on the total number of matches that each creature has won (survived)
+ - **Match** - a simulation of repeated fights to the death between two creatures, performed for a predetermined number of rounds
+ - **Round** - a simulation of a fight to the death between two creatures, determined by rolling for initiative to determine which creature goes first and then alternating between attacks where one is the attacker and one is the defender for as many turns as required until one of the creatures drops to zero hit points or below and is dead, whereupon the survivor wins
+ - **Turn** - a simulation of an attack by one creature on another

-## Sources
+## Reference

 [Jupyter notebook containing all experiments](https://nbviewer.jupyter.org/github/cyberscribe/d20datascience/blob/master/Creature%20Contest.ipynb)

-Data set based on the [SRD 5.1 licensed under OGL v.01a](https://dnd.wizards.com/articles/features/systems-reference-document-srd)
+## Legal Disclaimer

+This research is provided for educational purposes and is based on the game mechanics of the [SRD 5.1](http://dnd.wizards.com/articles/features/systems-reference-document-srd) licensed under [OGL v.01a](https://dnd.wizards.com/articles/features/systems-reference-document-srd) as well as researcher interpretations of guidelines set out in the Player's Handbook (Wizards of the Coast, August 2014) and Dungeon Master's Guide (Wizards of the Coast, December 2014).
+No license, contract, or agreement is hereby expressed or implied by the researcher in respect to the owner of the world's greatest role-playing game or its respective copyright or trademarks.